 Still need annual PAP if cervix remains intact

 Testosterone therapy can result in atrophic changes mimicking dysplasia.
 Inform pathologist of clients hormonal status.
-If PAP smears are intolerable, or with high grade dysplasia, total hysterectomy is suggested. (and no more paps)
+If PAP smears are intolerable, or with high grade dysplasia, total hysterectomy is suggested. (and no more paps).
+Vaginal estriol is an option to support penetrative sex.
+High dose testosterone may also aromatize to produce enough estradiol to sustain genital mucosa.

 Increased incidence of PCOS is documented among FTM’s.
 Consider screening even without hormone use.